MSCA-LIKE/OpenScienceTrainingCourse/07_seminar4/notes/readme.md

 It's important at each stage to help the audience understand why something is relevant to them.
 The more relevant something is, the more likely you are to convert someone to taking the next step.

 ### Tell a good story
 Now that we understand the mechanics of communication, we should think more about the content.
-We've already looked at the _call to action_, but what about the _story_ behind it all?
+We've already looked at the _call to action_, but what about the story behind it all?

 Stories evolved to help us [make sense of the world around us and share that with others](https://smile.amazon.de/Origin-Stories-Evolution-Cognition-Fiction/dp/0674057112/).
 They offer us a way to put it in context and make it relevant and relatable for others.
 The same techniques that make a good story captivating could also be put to good work in communicating our science.
-Steal some approaches - have a hero and a villain, have a beginning, a middle, and an end, and keep it focussed.
+Steal some story-telling approaches - have a hero and a villain, have a beginning, a middle, and an end, and keep it focussed.
 Apply the principle of [Chekhov's gun](https://en.wikipedia.org/wiki/Chekhov%27s_gun); if it's not relevant, don't mention it.
+And maybe most importantly, **remember the "wow!" factor** - make it exciting!

 ![](../beamer/images/cederic-vandenberghe-21DP3hytVHw-unsplash.jpg)